wzxxxx/Prompt-MolOpt/README.md

-## Molecular optimization Case study Demo
+## Demo: Molecular optimization Case study

 Assume that the project is at `/root` and therefore the project path is /root/Prompt-MolOpt.